Gladuin/iidx-controller/README.md

  - Negative terminal to GND.

 Encoder:
- - The encoder's phase wires can be connected to any digital data pins.
+ - Connect the encoder's wires to the corresponding pins.
- - Set `ENCODER_PPR` in `iidx-controller/config.h' to the PPR of your encoder.
+ - Set `ENCODER_PPR` in `iidx-controller/config.h` to the PPR of your encoder.

 Manufacturer name:
  - By setting `MF_NAME` in `iidx-controller/config.h`, you can change the manufacturer name of your controller.